priyatam/mala/lein/README.md

 Test it out by creating a new template

-    lein new ringo kickstart
+    lein new chant kickstart

-Move to the directory and run `lein ringo`, check if things look good.
+Move to the directory and run `lein dev`, check if things look good.

 All good?
 Upload the template into Clojars